-GVHD of the stomach and intestines happens when the donor's cells attack and damage these organs.
-When the stomach and intestines aren't working properly, you may have nausea, loss of appetite, a feeling of fullness, indigestion, gas, bloating, diarrhea, pain and weight loss.

-To diagnose this type of GVHD, doctors take samples of the tissues in the stomach and intestines.
-They'll look at the samples under a microscope.
-These procedures are called:

-- EGD (Esophagogastroduodenoscopy) A doctor places a tube with a small camera through your mouth and into your stomach and small intestine. - Colonoscopy or sigmoidoscopy A doctor places a flexible tube through your bottom (rectum) and into your large intestine (colon).
+- GVHD of the stomach and intestines happens when the donor's cells attack and damage these organs.
+When the stomach and intestines aren't working properly, you may have nausea, loss of appetite, a feeling of fullness, indigestion, gas, bloating, diarrhea, pain and weight loss. - To diagnose this type of GVHD, doctors look at the tissues in the stomach and intestines.
+These procedures are called: - EDG (Esophagogastroduodenoscopy) A doctor places a tube with a small camera through your mouth and into your stomach and small intestine. - Colonoscopy or sigmoidoscopy A doctor places a flexible tube through your bottom (rectum) and into your large intestine (colon).